-Spas in New Mexico have sunshine, natural beauty, spirituality and a deep sense of place.
+Spas in New Mexico are as interesting as the state itself, with historic hot springs, luxury inns, resorts, and even a destination spa near Santa Fe.
+The state is rich in sunshine and natural beauty, while the living Native American culture infuses it with a deep sense of place.
 New Mexico spas tend to cluster around Santa Fe, the historic town that is the state's cultural center.
-There's a strong tradition of hot springs in New Mexico, including the plain (but delightfully inexpensive) Jemez Bathhouse west of Santa Fe.
+There's a strong tradition of hot springs in New Mexico, including Ojo Caliente in the north and the plain (but delightfully inexpensive) Jemez Bathhouse west of Santa Fe.

-This simple 100+ year-old-bathhouse in the spectacular Jemez Mountains west of Santa Fe is a true old-fashioned spa experience -- and a state historical site.
+This simple bathhouse first built in the 1870s in the spectacular Jemez Mountains west of Santa Fe is a true old-fashioned spa experience (and a state historical site.)
 You recline in a large concrete tub behind a curtain and enjoy the benefits of the hot mineral water.
 An outdoor cedar tub is available for groups of up to six.
 Don't expect luxury, but it's a great destination for spa and hot springs enthusiasts.
-And you'll love the old-fashioned prices--$10 for a half-hour soak.
+And you'll love the old-fashioned prices--$12 for a 25-minute soak.
 The bathhouse has no accommodations, but there are inns and B&Bs nearby.